em3ndez/tiny-web-server/README.md

 start();
 ```
-If you wanted to mock of of the depended-on components, you would do via instantiateDep()
+If you wanted to mock of the depended-on components, you would do via instantiateDep()

 ```java
 // test logic - setup() or before() methods